Wallace Smith (boxer): Professional career

-Smith turned pro on November 29, 1948 with a first-round knockout of Torpedo Tinsley at the Music Hall in Cincinnati.
+Smith turned pro on November 29, 1948 with a first-round knockout of Torpedo Tinsley at Music Hall in Cincinnati.
 Over the next seven years, Smith established himself as one of the world's top lightweights with victories over top-rated Red Top Davis, Orlando Zulueta, and Arthur Persley.

 On November 20, 1954, Smith knocked out Arthur Persley in nine rounds in Miami on his way to his 1955 title shot.

 Defeating Orlando Zulueta, May, December 1953

 On May 5, 1953, Smith first defeated Cuban prodigy Orlando Zulueta in a ten-round unanimous decision at Cincinnati Gardens.
 On December 11, 1953, Smith defeated Zulueta again in a ten-round Unanimous Decision at Madison Square Garden.
 The win helped Smith earn his much desired title bout against Jimmy Carter, as Zuleta was the number two contender for the lightweight crown at the time.
 In a somewhat close match before a small crowd of only 2,991, Smith's aggressiveness and solid punching won him the match, though Zulueta scored frequently with quick left jabs to the head and rights to the body.